meteor/meteor/tools/README.md

 the `meteor` bash/batch script and add the `--debug` or `--debug-brk` flag to the node call.
 Note that `node-inspector` should be compatible with the `node` version in the `dev_bundle`.

+## Development

+The entry-point of the tools code is in `index.js`.

+### Devel vs Prod environment

+The Meteor Tool code has two modes of running:

+- from local checkout for development
+- from a production release installed by running
+`curl -L https://install.meteor.com | sh` or a Windows installer.

+There are two different `meteor` / `meteor.bat` starting scripts in development and production.
+The production one is written by the packaging code.

+In addition to that, the checkout version stores its own catalog (`.meteor` dir) and the production version keeps it in `~/.meteor`.

+When the release is published (with `./meteor publish-release --from-checkout`), the files committed into Git are copied in a compiled form into the built package (Isopack).
+You can find the list of copied sub-trees in `Isopack#_writeTool`.